elastic/e2e-testing/QUICKSTART.md

 - dependencies
 - how do the tests work?

-Once we understood that part, we can move on and continue with the code, where we have two similar use cases:
+Once we understand that part, we can move on and continue with the code, where we have two similar use cases:

 - adding a new test suite
 - working on an existing test suite